|Thomas J. Elpel's|

 In our media-driven world, getting back to nature is essential to gain positive grounding in the real world.
 Science, history, and ecology concepts learned from books are meaningless without a physical connection.
 Wilderness experiences help wire the hands to the brain, integrating conceptual knowledge, while building an ethic of stewardship and the tools to think sustainably.
 For instance, building and maintaining a campfire helps connect the physical world with the conceptual world to more intuitively quantify energy and understand where it comes from.
 This connection facilitates comprehension of everything from conservation to sustainable design to energy policy.

-Interesting stuff?
+Interested?
 Check out our